-At Dilendorf Law Firm, we specialize in providing legal support to international clients in their investments in New York City real estate.
+At Dilendorf Law Firm, we focus on providing legal support to international clients in their investments in New York City real estate.
 Our services include advising on investment structures and representing clients in all related matters.

-We combine hands-on real estate experience with legal expertise, making us a one-stop shop for real estate clients around the world.
+We combine hands-on real estate experience with legal experience, making us a one-stop shop for real estate clients around the world.

 Represented a foreign investor in the purchase of $19.7M condominium unit in Midtown, Manhattan

 Represented international private equity fund in structuring their investment in a joint-venture to develop a luxury condominium project in Brooklyn, New York

 Represented a client from Italy in connection with the sale of her condominium unit in the Financial District, New York

 Represented a foreign investor in setting up an irrevocable trust holding structure for purchasing and holding investment real estate in New York for the benefit of the investor’s family